asterisx2/function-mocker/README.md

 # function-mocker
 A declarative JavaScript function mocker for rapid prototyping.

-Maps function calls with args which can return values, call functions, with or without context and arguments.
+Maps function calls with args.
+Function calls can return values, call other functions, with or without context and arguments.

 # Return a value?
 ```javascript